o-gent/pytelem/README.md

 Can different types of packets - each requires a handshake

-Kw argument to decide if packet header/footer returned

 Handshake decides who is sending

 Beginning byte decides if conformation or not.